ProtonRaspberry/IMPORTANT_NOTES/IMPORTANT_NOTES.md

 ### TO FIND A FILE
 	# Use find function
-		find / -name \*.jpg			# finds all jpgs anywhere on the system find /home -name \*.jpg		# finds all jpgs anywhere in home directory and below find /home -iname \*.jpg	   # finds all jpgs anywhere in home directory regardless of capitalization find / -mtime +6			   # finds all files modified MORE than 6 days ago
+		'find / -name \*.jpg'			# finds all jpgs anywhere on the system find /home -name \*.jpg		# finds all jpgs anywhere in home directory and below find /home -iname \*.jpg	   # finds all jpgs anywhere in home directory regardless of capitalization find / -mtime +6			   # finds all files modified MORE than 6 days ago